-The binding affinity between a molecule and a protein is measured by the energy released after binding.
+\textbf{Binding affinity.} The binding affinity between a molecule and a protein is measured by the energy released after binding.
 AutoDock Vina~\citep{eberhardt2021autodock} is usually used to calculate the energy, which acts as a crucial evaluation metric.
-Therefore, we take the docking scores and the results compared with the reference as metrics to compare and evaluate all the models which are Vina Score, Vina Min, Vina Dock, and High Affinity respectively.
-Vina Score is used to evaluate the stability of the small molecule-protein binding, Vina Min represents the minimum value during the docking process, Vina Dock energy attempts to find the lowest energy binding conformation and High Affinity exhibits the proportion of superiority over the reference on Vina Dock.
-As indicated in Table~\ref{exp:tab:vina}, \textsc{GapDiff} obtains higher mean and median in all affinity-related metrics compared to the baselines with the highest improvement reaching 4.1\% in the mean of High Affinity.
-Otherwise, we reorder the median Vina Dock in ascending order according to our method for five methods.
-The results in Figure~\ref{exp:fig:vina} show that our method outperforms all other methods in 60\% of cases, which is more than all others combined.
+Therefore, we use the docking scores and the results compared with the reference as metrics to compare and evaluate all the models,: Vina Score, Vina Min, Vina Dock, and High Affinity.
+Vina Score is used to evaluate the stability of the small molecule-protein binding, Vina Min represents the minimum value during the docking process, Vina Dock energy attempts to find the lowest energy binding conformation, and High Affinity exhibits the proportion of superiority over the reference on Vina Dock.
+As indicated in Table~\ref{exp:tab:vina}, \textsc{DiffGap} obtains higher mean and median in all affinity-related metrics compared to the baselines with the highest improvement reaching 4.1\% in the mean of High Affinity.
+Otherwise, we reorder the median Vina Dock in ascending order according to our method for eight methods.
+As evidenced by Figure~\ref{exp:fig:vina}, DiffGap enables substantially superior performance compared to existing methods, yielding a minimum 20\% enhancement over TargetDiff and exceeding BindDM by more than 30\%.

-\paragraph{Molecular Properties.} As for property-related metrics, drug-likeness QED~\citep{qed2012}, synthesizability SA~\citep{sa2009} and diversity are commonly used for evaluation.
+\textbf{Molecular properties.} As for property-related metrics, drug-likeness QED~\citep{qed2012}, synthesizability SA~\citep{sa2009} and diversity are commonly used for evaluation.
 Unlike that DecompDiff accepts a trade-off between property-related metrics and affinity-related metrics, we maintain proper properties and make somewhat progress in the mean of SA and the median of diversity in Table~\ref{exp:tab:vina}.
 Nevertheless, we put less attention on QED and SA because many invalid molecules will be filtered out by virtual screening and it would be acceptable in a reasonable range.